 This is important because it is not always possible to obtain evidence from third parties in these instances.

-If you have any queries, please contact our Property & Development Team for further information or to have a free 15 minute consultation with one of our lawyers to see how we can assist you.
+If you have any queries, please contact our Property & Development Team for further information on +61 3 9822 8588 to find out how we can assist you.